Ysm-wld/Ysm-wld/README.md

 </p>

 <p align="center" width="640">
-I'm an AI & Robotics Engineer focused on building intelligent systems that bridge the gap between algorithms and the physical world.
-My work spans computer vision, autonomous robotics, multimodal AI, and edge deployment — combining perception, decision-making, and control to turn real-world data into systems that can understand, act, and adapt.
-From autonomous robots competing in real-world environments to research on efficient AI for resource-constrained hardware, I'm interested in making intelligent systems not only accurate, but practical, responsive, and deployable.
+I'm an AI & Robotics Engineer interested in what happens when intelligence leaves the screen and has to operate in the real world.
+My work spans computer vision, autonomous robotics, multimodal AI, and edge deployment, from building robots that perceive and navigate physical environments to researching efficient AI for resource-constrained hardware.
+I enjoy working at the intersection of perception, decision-making, and action, where an algorithm has to do more than perform well on paper; it has to work.
 </p>

 <p align="center">